 6. Mobile-friendly design

-Did you know that more than 40% of internet traffic in the U.S. in early 2019 came from mobile device usage?
-Smartphones and tablets are becoming more and more common.
+Did you know that 40% of internet traffic in the U.S. in early 2019 came from mobile device usage?
+Fast forward to 2023, mobile phones are now responsible for ~74% of retail traffic and generated 63% of online shopping orders.
+Smartphones and tablets are becoming the leader of ecommerce traffic, and more importantly, sales.

 7. Customer support for your business